 Art, Crafts, Clothing and More…

-Traditional clothing, ceremonial dress, jewelry, art and crafts are presented and available to purchase from the Yap Women's Association as well as from participating schools and families.
+Traditional clothing, ceremonial dress, jewelry, art and crafts are presented and available to purchase from participating villages, organizations, schools and families.

 Throughout the day and afternoon there are a number of traditional dances.